kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is interactive onboarding.

-## Skills Can Preserve Institutional Memory
+## Skills Can Preserve Institutional Memory { #skills-preserve-institutional-memory }

 Framework knowledge often disappears when maintainers or senior engineers leave.